5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 - **`L2`**: This is a deeper low-power state in which the hardware component is almost completely powered down.
 It may take longer to wake up from this state, but it consumes significantly less power.
 - **`L3`**: This is the deepest low-power state, in which the hardware component is powered off and is not able to perform any functions.

-Changing the ASPM mode of PCI devices can resolve issues with third-party devices not being detected during boot.
+Changing the ASPM operatio modes of PCI devices can resolve issues with third-party devices not being detected during boot.
 For example, Realtek's RTS525A SD Card Reader is only detected after changing its default state from `L0s` to `L1`.

 ### AOAC Devices and ASPM